 - Habilitas – Center for Resources and Professional Training,

 - Gaiety School of Acting – The National Theatre School of Ireland,

 - Alzheimer Bulgaria Association, Alzheimer Hellas – The Greek Association of Alzheimer Disease and Related Disorders,

 Together, the project partners have created the following materials which can be viewed below:

 Creative drama and storytelling in dementia care: information for practitioners

 Intellectual Output One: Creative arts and storytelling use for people with dementia and their care partners in UK, Greece, Romania, Bulgaria and Ireland

 Report prepared by the Ageing and Dementia Research Centre (ADRC) at Bournemouth University, UK in coordination with the ERASMUS partners

-- A handbook using drama and storytelling, targeting health and social care professionals to help them deliver better support for older people with Alzheimer's Disease.
+Training programme using creative drama and storytelling, targeting health and social care professionals for a better support for older people with dementia.

 - Policy recommendation for creating dementia-friendly communities/institutions in terms of raising awareness and integrating tools as creative arts in the care of people with Alzheimer's Disease.